-This report covers only the C.I.
-Pigment Red 104.
-However, results and information referring to "lead chromate pigments" are used in some sections.
-This is used for results and information covering both substances C.I.
+This report covers only the Pigment Yellow 34.
+However, results and information covering "lead chromate pigments" are used in some sections.
+This information refers to C.I.
 Pigment Yellow 34 and C.I.
-Pigment Red 104.
-Individual justification is used for the identification as SVHC, while grouping is proposed after their identifications as SVHC and their inclusion on the candidate list.
+Pigment Red 104 and is used for results covering both substances.
+Individual justification is used for the identification as SVHC while grouping is proposed after their identifications as SVHC and their inclusion on the candidate list.